 Butterfly Scheme

-In use on many of our medicine for older people and rehabilitation wards, the Butterfly Scheme ensures patients receive more effective and appropriate care, reducing their stress levels and increasing their safety and well-being.
+In use across all of our inpatient services, the Butterfly Scheme ensures patients receive more effective and appropriate care, reducing their stress levels and increasing their safety and well-being.

-At ELHT we advocate the use of a personalised document to support the care of people living with a diagnosis of dementia , cognitive impairment or temporary cognitive issues such as delirium.
+At ELHT we advocate the use of person-centred care plans to support the care of people living with a diagnosis of dementia, cognitive impairment or temporary cognitive issues such as delirium.
 The nationally recognised “This is Me” or locally available “REACH out to Me” helps us to provide a person centred and holistic approach to care.
+Copies are available in all inpatient clinical areas for family or carers to complete alongside the person.
+These documents allow our teams to get to know the person and deliver individualised care that meets their needs.

 This is Me